deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](figures/figures_19_0.png)

-> 🔼 The figure shows the 64 training and 16 testing mouse and mousepad pairs used in the experiments.
+> 🔼 The figure shows the 64 training and 16 testing mouse and mousepad used in the experiments.
 > <details>
 > <summary>read the caption</summary>
 > Figure 14: Objects for Mouse Arrangement.
 All of our experiments include a total of 64 training mice and mouse pads, as well as 16 unseen testing mice and mouse pads.